Ignition Coils & Coil Packs

-This type of simple two wire ignition coil was used from the late 1920's until the 1980's.
-Inside it lives a set of "primary" and "secondary" coil winding that are both wrapped around a piece of iron.
+This type of simple, two wire ignition coil was used from the late 1920s until the 1980s.
+Inside it lives a set of "primary" and "secondary" coil windings that are both wrapped around a piece of iron.
 When the primary winding is fed power, a magnetic field builds up inside of the coil.
 If power is then momentarily cut off, the magnetic field inside collapses and it produces a high voltage spike out the secondary winding that is used to fire the spark plugs.
 With this system, one ignition coil is producing every single spark for every spark plug.
 That can be quite a workout for the ignition coil at high RPM's!

 Ignition Coil Packs